Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Memory Management/Allocation/Contiguous/Multi programming with variable size partition.md

 * It is difficult to apply this approach.
 * External fragmentation:
-	* If we have free box
+	* If we have free box in ram not in order so one process not able to assign those free box if size is not matched.
+	* We can solve this issue by using compaction
+		* Combining free box and allocate it to process.